 - In the VMware ESXi management console, navigate to the Datastore browser.

-- Click Upload and browse to the Untangle SD-WAN router virtual machine disk file.
+- Click Upload and select either of the two the Untangle SD-WAN router VMDK files.

 Step 3.
 Create a new virtual machine